3dgeo-heidelberg/etrainee/course/module2/02_temporal_information/02_temporal_information.md

 <img src="media/examples_sat.png" title="Examples of satellite data usage" alt="Examples of satellite data usage" width="700"/>

 <i>Examples of satellite data usage.
-A: Landsat data help in new island detection in Tonga, figure by L. Dauphin ([NASA Earth Observatory](https://earthobservatory.nasa.gov/images/150368/home-reef-erupts)/ [Terms of use](https://earthobservatory.nasa.gov/image-use-policy), [Map data ©2023 Google](https://maps.google.com)/ [Terms of use](https://www.google.com/intl/en_pl/help/terms_maps/)), B: PlanetScope data in the views of Downtown Johannesburg, before (top image) and during (bottom image) lockdown ([Image © 2019/2020 Planet Labs PBC](https://www.planet.com/gallery/#!/post/downtown-johannesburg-on-lockdown)/[CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/)).</i>
+A: Landsat data help in new island detection in Tonga, figure by L. Dauphin (<a href="https://earthobservatory.nasa.gov/images/150368/home-reef-erupts">NASA Earth Observatory</a> / <a href="https://earthobservatory.nasa.gov/image-use-policy">Terms of use</a>, <a href="https://maps.google.com">Map data ©2023 Google</a> / <a href="https://www.google.com/intl/en_pl/help/terms_maps/">Terms of use</a>), B: PlanetScope data in the views of Downtown Johannesburg, before (top image) and during (bottom image) lockdown (<a href="https://www.planet.com/gallery/#!/post/downtown-johannesburg-on-lockdown">Image © 2019/2020 Planet Labs PBC</a> / <a href="https://creativecommons.org/licenses/by-nc/2.0/">CC BY-NC 2.0</a>).</i>
 </center>

 These and many other examples underscore the undeniable benefits of satellite data.
 The processing and utilization of such data, which enables us to observe Earth’s changes, are covered in this module and its subsequent themes.